List of Platinum singles in the United Kingdom awarded since 2000: Artists with the most Platinum singles

-The artist with the most Platinum singles in the UK is Ed Sheeran, with 45.
+The artist with the most Platinum singles in the UK is Ed Sheeran, with 52.

 Platinum awards

-These lists exclude any song that appears above in the lists of multi-Platinum awards.
+These lists also include any song that appears above in the lists of multi-Platinum awards.
 Any certifications made since July 2014 include streaming regardless of the release date and are listed separately.
 The last song to be certified Platinum on sales or shipments only was "Brimful of Asha" by Cornershop, which was remixed by Norman Cook and reached number one in February 1998.
 It was certified Platinum on 13 June 2014.

 Released before 2000 (sales or shipments only)

 Released before 2000 (including streaming)

 Pre-1989 release certified Platinum for digital sales since 2005.